mnr/writing-wip/emdr astro/whois/whois Rome IV.md

 The radiation from the flare burned out all electronics.
 Nakamura survived by improvising a heater and life support systems, but remained in darkness while waiting three months for a rescue mission.

 Rome IV's electronics were burned out, leaving it dead in orbit above Venus.
 Kaniela spent months with a dying crew - then a dead crew.
 Then a dark ship with no communication.
 The only communication was the rescue ship pounding on the airlock.

+Rome IV consists of two parts: the CSM (Command and Service Module) and the VOM (Venus Orbiter Module).
+The VOM will become Aeneas Station.
+Slang references to the VOM are the VOMit COMET or VeeCee.

+Aeneas has voice control.
+There is a keyboard control panel - with monitor - in the Engineering room.

+Aeneas has three hull crawlers: Huey (male adult voice), Dewey (juvenile male voice), and Lou (female voice).
+They are discussed at length in "day in the life of: ditlo dietrich.md"